September Dossier: Uranium from Niger

 I can confirm to you that we have received information from a number of member states regarding the allegation that Iraq sought to acquire uranium from Niger.
 However, we have learned nothing which would cause us to change the conclusion we reported to the United Nations Security Council on March 7, 2003 with regards to the documents assessed to be forgeries and have not received any information that would appear to be based on anything other than those documents.

 The Foreign Affairs Select Committee judged that the British government had been wrong to state in an unqualified manner something that had not been established beyond doubt:

 We conclude that it is very odd indeed that the Government asserts that it was not relying on the evidence which has since been shown to have been forged, but that eight months later it is still reviewing the other evidence.
 The assertion "…that Iraq sought the supply of significant amounts of uranium from Africa …" should have been qualified to reflect the uncertainty.

-The privately Blair-appointed Butler Review, whose own report was issued after the aforementioned public investigation, concluded that the report Saddam's government was seeking uranium in Africa appeared credible:
+The Butler Review, whose own report was issued after the aforementioned public investigation, concluded that the report Saddam's government was seeking uranium in Africa appeared credible:

 a.
 It is accepted by all parties that Iraqi officials visited Niger in 1999.

 b.
 The British Government had intelligence from several different sources indicating that this visit was for the purpose of acquiring uranium.
 Since uranium constitutes almost three-quarters of Niger's exports, the intelligence was credible.

 c.
 The evidence was not conclusive that Iraq actually purchased, as opposed to having sought, uranium, and the British Government did not claim this.

 d.
 The forged documents were not available to the British Government at the time its assessment was made, and so the fact of the forgery does not undermine it.

 The Butler Review also made a specific conclusion on President Bush's 16 words: "By extension, we conclude also that the statement in President Bush's State of the Union Address of 28 January 2003 that: 'The British Government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.' was well-founded."